-A chief concern of the School's undergraduate program has long been the provision of subjects to fulfill the Institute's Humanities, Arts, and Social Sciences Requirement.
+Each year hundreds of MIT students graduate with majors and minors in over 20 SHASS fields.
+In addition, the School provides the majority of subjects used to fulfill the Institute's Humanities, Arts, and Social Sciences Requirement.
 The object of the requirement, broadly stated, is to ensure that every undergraduate at MIT is exposed to a wide range of interpretive and analytic approaches in the humanities, arts, and social sciences.

 Humanities, arts, and social science programs emphasize teaching, research, and performance.
 Through their publications, lectures, and seminars, the faculty strive to expand the frontiers of human knowledge and awareness.
 Interdisciplinary collaboration is a hallmark of this activity.

-The School's five doctoral programs (Economics; History, Anthropology, and Science, Technology and Society [HASTS]; Linguistics; Philosophy; and Political Science) are among the leading graduate programs of their kind in the world.
+SHASS is home to research that has a global impact, and to superb graduate programs, all recognized as among the finest in the world.
+The School offers five doctoral programs in Economics; History, Anthropology, and Science, Technology and Society (HASTS); Linguistics; Philosophy; and Political Science.
+These are among the leading graduate programs of their kind in the world.
 They prepare students primarily for teaching and research careers in universities and colleges, but also for government service, industry, and finance.
-The School also offers master's degrees in Comparative Media Studies, Political Science, and Science Writing.
+The School also offers master's degrees in Comparative Media Studies, Economics, Political Science, and Science Writing.

 The interdepartmental centers, groups, and programs that reside in the School of Humanities, Arts, and Social Sciences include the following: